britram/rains-prototype/draft-trammell-rains-protocol.md

 successfully sent that peer, or cap messages to that peer to 65536 bytes in length.

-Since a bare assertion with a single ECDSA signature requires on the order of 180 bytes, it is clear that many full zones won't fit into a single minimum maximum-size message.
+Since a bare assertion with a single Ed25519 signature requires on the order of 180 bytes, it is clear that many full zones won't fit into a single minimum maximum-size message.
 Authorities are therefore encouraged to publish zones grouped into shards that will fit into 65536-byte messages, to allow servers